Ookamini95/dnd-aanghakan/Aanghakan/Locations/The Green Sea/Assets/locations/Dephol/Assets/characters/Cpt. Spugna.md

 - name: Fabled Captain
   desc: Cadenza's renown as a captain grants him advantage on Charisma (Persuasion) checks when dealing with sailors, pirates, and sea creatures.
 - name: Siren's Call
   desc: Cadenza Seastar can cast 'Charm Person' once per day using his violin as a focus.
-The charm effect lasts twice as long when used at sea.
+The charm effect is effective to marine creatures and lasts twice as long when used at sea.
 actions:
   - name: Rapier Flourish
     desc: Melee Weapon Attack +8 to hit, reach 5 ft., one target.
 Dmg 1d8 + 4 piercing damage.
 On a hit, Cadenza can inspire one ally within sight, granting them a Bardic Inspiration die (1d8).